aws-samples/serverless-patterns/lambda-microvm-custom-domain-cdk/README.md

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 > ⚠️ **The optional demo layer is DEMO ONLY — NOT PRODUCTION-SAFE.** Its `POST /api/provision` endpoint is completely unauthenticated, it returns auth tokens to the browser, and it uses wide-open CORS (`Access-Control-Allow-Origin: *`).
-The **core pattern** (`MicroVmCustomDomainsStack`) is production-oriented networking, but before deploying the demo layer, put real authentication in front of the provisioning API, pin CORS to your own origin, and scope IAM and tokens to the minimum.
+The **core pattern** (`MicroVmCustomDomainsStack`) is production-oriented networking, but before deploying the demo layer, at least put real authentication in front of the provisioning API, pin CORS to your own origin, and scope IAM and tokens to the minimum.
 Deploy the demo only in an isolated, non-production account.

 ## Requirements

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and configured.
 * [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-* [Node.js 18+](https://nodejs.org/en/download/) and [AWS CDK v2](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) installed (`npx cdk` works; no global install required).
+* [Node.js 22+](https://nodejs.org/en/download/) and [AWS CDK v2](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) installed (`npx cdk` works; no global install required).
 * An **existing Amazon Route 53 public hosted zone** for your domain (e.g. `example.com`).
 This stack imports it and adds a wildcard record.
 * Access to [AWS Lambda MicroVMs](https://docs.aws.amazon.com/lambda/latest/dg/lambda-microvms-guide.html) and its regional PrivateLink service (`com.amazonaws.<region>.lambda-microvm`) in your target Region.
 * The **ALB Host/URL rewrite (Transforms) feature** available in your account/Region.